 “Historically speaking, Google has been running different experiments on applying AI to their search algorithms.
 Last 2015, they released “Rankbrain,” an algorithm that helps them with the processing of search results that number in the millions.
 Even one of the co-founders of Google, Sergey Brin, has expressed his hopes and interest in artificial intelligence.

 This means that we, as SEOs, need to familiarize or at the very least, understand how Google uses artificial intelligence in their search processes.
 I believe that Rankbrain is only the start, and as the years’ progress, they’re slowly improving their AI application as well.
 So, we need to be ready when they slowly roll-out AI in the search process that affects the results we work hard for.
-2020 will not be that different from 2019 since the use of AI doesn’t just happen in a year.
+2021 is not different from 2020 since the use of AI doesn’t just happen in a year.
 There’ll be minor algorithm updates, but a completely AI-powered search isn’t that feasible just yet.
 I’m excited to see how Google will use AI to improve the search industry – IF they can improve it, then the search will gain leaps and bounds of progress.”

 SEO is going to go through massive change over the next few years, as Goggle is coming under massive competitive pressure.

 First, our maturity at using search is changing and enhancing.
 For example, research shows that we don’t click on the links and tend to ignore any paid media in search.
 This means that companies have to bite the bullet and go of an earned media approach.